TITLE:Transfer Program Coordinator/Program Advisor

 - Monitor academic and graduation progress, provide needs assessments, and implement proactive intervention strategies.

-- Plan and implement cultural and educational activities and educational opportunities for participants.
+- As assigned, plans and implements cultural and educational activities and educational opportunities for participants.
 This may include some evening and weekend hours in which limited travel may be necessary.

 - Complete written reports as assigned and requested for reporting to the U.S. Department of Education and the College on a monthly, semester, and yearly basis.

-- Track and report service delivery efforts and outcomes on weekly basis to supervisor.
+- Track and report provided services and outcomes on weekly basis to supervisor.

 - Collect, verify, and input accurate data into appropriate database systems on a daily basis.